PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

     way user account passwords are hashed.

-  * `webroot/uploads/` - This is where user files are uploaded to, indicated by '[ User uploads ]'.
+  * `webroot/uploads/` - This is where user files are uploaded to, indicated by `[ User uploads ]`.
 This means any files uploaded to the server will be publicly accessable.

 ### The Application

-Okay we have now exposed a lot of information about our application but we still don't have a vector of attack.
+We have now exposed a lot of information about our application but we still don't have a vector of attack.
 Let's start assessing the functionality of the app.

 We'll start by registering an account (any user/pass will do).
-Once registered we seem to gain the ability to add an image from the `/images/manage` page.
+Once registered we gain the ability to add an image from the `/images/manage` page.
 On first pass let's just use the app as intended.
 Add a title, select an image (with proper extension type) from our computer and add a comment.
-Upload the image and we now see it appear on the left hand side of the page.
+Submit the form and we now see our image on the left hand side of the page.
 Nothing terribly interesting yet.
-Now, by viewing the source of the manage page a few things should catch your eye:
+Let's see what this form is actually doing.
+By viewing the source of the `/images/manage` page a few things should catch our eye:

-  * There's an hidden field in the image submission form referencing an unknown `file_hash`.
+  * There's an hidden field in the image submission form referencing a `file_hash`.

   * This page loads a `/js/images.js` script that isn't seen on other pages.